felippe-regazio/web-elements/README.md

 # Custom Elements Collection

 This is a Vanilla JavaScript `Custom Elements Collection`.
 They are Non-Autonomous - or `Built-in Custom Elements` - focused on behavior with a minimalistic approach.
-Each element has a single purpose, extends a Standard HTML Element and has a basic API - https://felippe-regazio.github.io/web-elements/
+Each element has a single purpose, extends a Standard HTML Element and has a basic API.

+As said by MDN: "Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps".

+Built-In Web Elements are part of the "Web Components" specs.
+They allow us to extend a standard HTML components and give it new powers.
+The use is very simple: just an HTML tag with a `is="my-element"` attribute telling how the tag will be extended giving it new super powers.
+Built-in custom elements are a specification part of the Web Components official spec.
+More info on - https://felippe-regazio.github.io/web-elements/

 ## Elements List

 * ⚡️ Accordion

-Extends the div element giving it an Accordion structure and behavior.
+Extends the div element giving it an Accordion structure and behavior | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-accordion)

 * ⚡️ Card

-Extends the div element giving it a Card structure and behavior.
+Extends the div element giving it a Card structure and behavior. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-card)

 * ⚡️ Header

-Extends the header element giving it a set of features as fixed on top and auto hide on scroll.
+Extends the header element giving it a set of features as fixed on top and auto hide on scroll. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-header)

 * ⚡️ Image Viewer

-Extends the img element giving it a full screen view, the image will be showed on a lightbox when clicked.
+Extends the img element giving it a full screen view, the image will be showed on a lightbox when clicked. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-imgview)

 * ⚡️ Lazy Load IMG

 Extends the img element giving it a lazy load behavior.
-The images will be only loaded when visible.
+The images will be only loaded when visible. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-lazyimg)

 * ⚡️ Lightbox

-Extends the div element giving it a Lightbox behavior.
+Extends the div element giving it a Lightbox behavior. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-lightbox)

 * ⚡️ Mustache Template Div

 Extends the div element giving it a template engine capabilities.
-The div will be capable to parse json to fill its content.
+The div will be capable to parse json to fill its content. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-mustache)

 * ⚡️ Read More

-Extends the div element giving the content inside a Read More feature.
+Extends the div element giving the content inside a Read More feature. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-readmore)

 * ⚡️ Sidebar

-Extends the div element giving it a Sidebar structure and behavior.
+Extends the div element giving it a Sidebar structure and behavior. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-sidebar)

 * ⚡️ Spinner

-Extends the div element giving it different configurations to act like a loading spinner.
+Extends the div element giving it different configurations to act like a loading spinner. | [DOC](https://github.com/felippe-regazio/web-elements/tree/master/source/el-spinner)

 ## Usage

+The folder "elements" inside the project contains each element separated.
+The folder "bundle" contains a single CSS and JS file that adds all elements.

-1. Add the polyfill which is needed by safari, and the dependencies in case you element needs one (only the el-mustache has a dependency)
+1. Add the Polyfill which is needed by safari, and the dependencies in case your element needs some.
+See on the element doc.
+2. Is highly recommended the use of a CSS Normalizer (there is one on the `vendor` folder, thx @Necolas)
-2. You must add the elements bundle CSS and JS to your document.
-See the folder `bundle`.
-This will allow you to use all elements on your doc.
+3. You must add the elements bundle CSS and JS to your document or, if you prefer, load a la carte by adding the element CSS and JS from "elements" folder.
-3. If you prefer to use the elements à la cart, you must add the element JS and CSS from the folder `elements`.
-4. You use the element as a normal HTML Element, but specify the name of the custom element inside the `is` attribute.
-You must see the documentation to know which tag to use as which `is` value to put on your tag.</p>
+4. You may use the element adding a normal HTML TAG and specifying the name of the custom element inside the `is` attribute.
+For example: `is="el-accordion"`.
-5. See the element doc. to know about its methods, structure and super powers.
-6. You can check the elements usage examples seeing the ./index.html.

-**:book: Each element has its own documentation inside the `source/[element-name]` folder.**
+5. Each element extends a specific HTML EL (tag).
+See the docs or examples to know which HTML TAG to use.

 As customized built-in elements inherits from basic HTML elements, you can specify them via HTML or create them via JavaScript: